felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 going to need to be twice as smart."

-We're going to go with a solution that has a slightly higher degree of boilerplate, which we're willing to do since it is more straight-forward.
+We're going to go with a solution that has a slightly higher degree of boilerplate, which we're willing to do since it is more straightforward.

 The first order of business at this point is to introduce you to a monad called "Reader".
 If you already know about it - you can skip ahead to [Actually